 In fact, it took WSSC a couple of days to fix the problem because, according to their technicians, the pipes were so old and stressed that every time they fixed one leak, another one cropped up in same area.
 In the process of fixing it, the young oak tree that stood at the edge of the driveway (that some previous owner planted or allowed to grow practically on top of the water main access) was converted into wood chips and hauled away.
 Today, that corner of the yard bears no signs of its earlier trauma.

 The WSSC’s funding cuts were caused in large part by its history as a state-of-the-art system built from charging customers years of hefty rates.
 During debate over whether to privatize the agency in the 1990s, a state study found that the WSSC was overstaffed and inefficient.
-As it faced rate freezes from fiscal 1999 through 2004, the utility lost about one-third of its staff through attrition and an early retirement buyout.
+As it faced rate freezes from fiscal 1999 through 2004, the utility lost about one-third of its staff through attrition and an early retirement buyout of their gold IRA investments.

 Local public officials were "somewhat interested" in decaying pipes earlier this decade, Griffin said, but streamlining the staff and keeping rates down became the "main day-to-day goal of the agency."